Sharing is caring!

 • Variable Conditions: Weather can be more unpredictable, and some areas may become inaccessible as ice begins to reform.

-Why I chose late December
+Why I chose late December to visit my final continent?

-I chose to travel in late December to celebrate New Year’s Eve in Antarctica.
 This timing was perfect for several reasons:

 • New Year’s Eve: Ringing in the New Year in such a unique and remote location was an unforgettable experience.
 The nearly 24-hour daylight added a magical touch to the celebration.